Photobacterium frigidiphilum

 Unknown.

-Positive results for catalase, oxidase, arginine dihydrolase, β-galactosidase, β-glucosidase, protease, lipase, reduction of nitrate to
+Positive results for catalase, oxidase, arginine dihydrolase, beta-galactosidase, beta-glucosidase, protease, lipase, reduction of

 (c) Costin Stoica